Beto O'Rourke pulls out of 2020 presidential race | DW | 01.11.2019

-The 47-year-old was an outsider to become the Democratic candidate for the US elections next year.
-He thanked supporters and urged them to unite behind whoever is eventually chosen.
+The 47-year-old was an outsider to become the Democratic nominee for the US elections next year.
+He thanked supporters and urged them to unite behind whomever is eventually chosen.

-Beto O'Rourke announced on Friday he was dropping out of the race to be the Democratic presidential candidate for the US elections in 2020.
+Beto O'Rourke announced on Friday he was dropping out of the race to be the Democratic presidential nominee for the US elections in 2020.

-He went on to thank those who helped his campaign before urging supporters to get behind whoever becomes the Democrat's contender to challenge President Donald Trump next year.
+He went on to thank those who helped his campaign before urging supporters to get behind whomever becomes the Democrats' contender to challenge President Donald Trump next year.

 Read more: Democrats target Warren, Trump in debate